ShreyasShende3/CS643_Programming_Assignment-2/README.md

-Here’s the updated README file based on the detailed step-by-step guide provided earlier:

----

 # **CS643 Programming Assignment-2**

 This project demonstrates the distributed execution of a machine learning task using Apache Spark on a cluster of 4 instances.
 The task involves training a model to evaluate wine quality and achieving an F1 score of **0.7634** on the validation dataset using an SVC model.
 The instructions below guide you through the complete setup, from configuring instances to running the Spark job using Docker.